High nitrogen farming fools plants into growing big

 When wheat buyers test protein, they're looking for total protein as a percentage of weight.
 They're not looking for the diversity of amino acids that is the hallmark of a healthy plant.
 Large amounts of glutamine count as protein.
 High-protein flour grown in the presence of nitrogen has a lot of glutamine, but that's not a protein the body can use.
 If you look up “side effects of glutamine,” what you find is nausea, vomiting, stomach pain, gas; swelling in hands or feet; muscle, joint or back pain; headache, dizziness, tired feeling; mild skin rash or itching; dry mouth, runny nose, increased sweating.

-A lot of bread wheat is grown in the northern tiers: North Dakota, Montana, southern Canada.
+A lot of bread wheat is grown in the northern tiers of North America: North Dakota, Montana, southern Canada.
 The growing season in these areas is marginal.
 When wheat grows, it has about 15-20% moisture.
 To get wheat ready to harvest, it has to dry down to 10-11% moisture content, so it won't rot in the grain elevators.
 Traditionally farmers came in with a swather, which cuts the grain and lays it in rows on the ground so it can dry.
 It sits on the ground for 1-2 weeks, depending on the weather.
 Then they go back through the field again with something called a pickup header combine to collect the wheat.
 If your growing season is short, and you harvest Spring Wheat in mid-September, you don't have long to dry the wheat before the frost comes.

 In 1970, a Monsanto scientist named John E. Franz invented a new herbicide called glyphosate, which Monsanto markets as Roundup.
 Glyphosate is not a poison in the sense that it kills the plant directly.
 Instead, it locks up the plant's ability to absorb nutrients.
 Deprived of its ability to uptake the minerals that protect it from disease, the plant dies of disease.